 The queues that snaked their way towards the entrance gate seemed endless.
 “How long will it take?”
 “Less than an hour to get into the premises to visit just the Himeji Castle park,” the ticket clerk assures.
-“But if you want to go up into the donjon (the main tower), be aware that there’s a one-way system and it’s very crowded inside!”
+“But if you want to go up into the donjon (the main tower), be aware that there’s a one-way system!
+Inside, the castle is teeming with people!”

 Just before the main castle tower of Himeji Castle was scheduled to be closed for restoration works in 2010, half of Japan had decided to have one last look at the splendid white fortress.